 How to block pop-up overlays with Poper Blocker

-Blocking pop-up overlays can greatly improve your browsing experience, and Poper Blocker (Available for Chrome and Edge) makes it easy.
+Blocking pop-up overlays can greatly improve your browsing experience, and Poper Blocker’s popup blocker feature (Available for Chrome and Edge) makes it easy.
 Here’s a step-by-step guide to using this tool:

 1. Open the extension